-- i.
-Debt instrument includes but not limited to bonds, asset-backed securities and loans. - ii.
+- 1. Debt instrument, includes but not limited to bonds, asset-backed securities and loans. - 2.
 Self-labelled, defined as a conscious decision by the issuer to label the instrument.
-Deals, which finance the right types of assets, projects and activities, but are not self-labelled by the issuer, are not included. - iii.
-Public disclosure that is sufficient to (1) determine if the financed assets / projects / activities are "green" and (2) allow inclusion of the debt instrument, most notably an amount outstanding and closing / settlement confirmation (issue date).
+Deals, which finance the right types of assets, projects and activities, but are not self-labelled by the issuer, are not included. - Public disclosure that is sufficient to (1) determine if the financed assets / projects / activities are "green" and (2) allow inclusion of the debt instrument, most notably an amount outstanding and closing / settlement confirmation (issue date).